-Adjust’s distribution modeling proactively protects against click spam.
-To do this, Adjust calculates the statistical likelihood of an install or reattribution being the result of click spam, and filters out engagements that don’t meet our standards.
-This means fraudulent activity never appears in your dataset and marketers can confidently identify their valuable organic users.
+Adjust’s Distribution Modeling proactively protects against click spam.
+To do this, Adjust calculates the statistical likelihood of a click being the result of click spam, and filters out engagements that don’t meet our standards.
+This means fraudulent activity never skews your data set and you can confidently identify your valuable organic users.

-Installs rejected for click spamming will appear in one of the following columns:
+Attributions rejected for click spamming will appear in your reports:

 - Rejected Installs: Too Many Engagements (RI TME)